Ubuntu 18.04 LTS new features: Bionic Beaver and new theme

 Although I still have no certain source, there is a rumor: Ubuntu developers may open a “theme contest” to discover a new GTK Theme for Ubuntu.
 The current theme, Ambiance, is pretty old and in the opinion of many it is showing all the weaknesses an old theme has.

 Should Ubuntu really open a contest to replace Ambiance?
 If so, do you have a favorite GTK theme?
 What theme would you like to see on Ubuntu 18.04?
+Do you like the new icon theme?
 If you have one be sure to let me know in the comments below or on Twitter!